Kapcode/OpenMacropadServer/README.md

     *   **Batch Delete**: Enter a selection mode to remove multiple macros at once.

 *   **`TabbedUI.kt`**: A container that holds different editor views in tabs.
 Each tab has a close button and an editable title.
-    *   **`MacroJsonEditorUI.kt`**: The primary tab, which provides a text editor for viewing and editing the JSON structure of a macro.
+    *   **`MacroJsonEditorUI.kt`**: The primary tab, which provides a syntax-highlighted text editor for viewing and editing the JSON structure of a macro.
+It uses the `RSyntaxTextArea` library with a dark theme.
 It also contains the `MacroBar`.
     *   **`MacroBar.kt`**: A visual representation of the macro's steps, displayed as a sequence of items (`MacroKeyItem`, `MacroMouseItem`).
 It also features a toolbar with "Record", "Undo", and "Redo" buttons.

-*   **Toolbars**: The application features several toolbars for quick access to common actions:
+*   **Toolbars**: The application features several toolbars with SVG icons for quick access to common actions:
     *   **Macro Manager Toolbar**: "Add" and "Remove" buttons for managing macros.
     *   **Editor Toolbar**: "Save", "Save As", "Undo", and "Redo" buttons for the active editor tab.